mediamgl/mandates/GCE.md

 ## Leadership
 1. Attain *industry authority* status and make regular contributions of articles and content to industry websites, interviews, podcasts, etc.
 	- This is important because having a presence on industry sites and obtaining status as an authority demonstrates that the incumbent understands how important thought leadership is to Beamery's primary markets and the bigger role that authority is playing in organisation digitisation strategies.
 2. Gain broad recognition, internally and externally, as driven by values and integrity, and one who talks straight, builds confidence and leads by example.

+---

+# Career Path Progression

+The versatility of skills and experience combined with the commercial and product knowledge gained from successfully fulfilling the mandate of this role suggest that the incumbent would become a qualified candidate for several general management progression opportunities in Beamery.
+Executive-level progression opportunities are most likely to be housed in the the Commercial division.

+---